vemarx/vemarx/README.md

-## Hi there 👋

-I'm a Software Development student and translator as a full-time job!
+## Hi there 👋 I'm a Software Development student and a translator EN<>PTBR.